dinardavis/travel_app/README.md

 ## Future Iterations

-Additionally, included in the sidebar are examples of several widgets that could be added to the project in the future such as a user login component to personalize and store the search data, travel advisory alerts, and a foreign currency tracker.
-Currently, the user will be greeted with a "Coming Soon" notification when interacting with any of this planned enhancements.
+Additionally included in the sidebar, are examples of several widgets that could be added to the project in the future, such as a user login component to personalize and store the search data, travel advisory alerts, and a foreign currency tracker.
+Currently, the user will be greeted with a "Coming Soon" notification when interacting with any of these planned enhancements.

 <div align="center">
   <img src="public/imgs/app_demo.webp" alt="Demo of the coming soon notification attached to the sidebar widgets" height="500">